 This article first appeared in the Effective Evangelism column of the CHRISTIAN RESEARCH JOURNAL, volume 39, number 01 (2016).
 The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/
+For more information about the Christian Research Journal, click here.

 It was a night I’ll never forget.
 Heather and I had just finished dinner, on our little romantic getaway to Gatlinburg, Tennessee, nestled in the Smoky Mountains.
 Shortly before reaching our hotel, we met a kindhearted lady named Candy Jo, who was selling time shares.